feston/recettes/brioche.md

 Once you're done with kneading, fold the dough in a sort of ball and put it back in its bowl.
-Stick some cling film on it and let it wait in the fridge for the first proofing time.
+Stick some cling film on it and let it wait in the fridge for the first proving time.
 5h seem to be a minimum but the longer the better (I've tried up to 12h without any problem).

-### Brioche shaping, 2nd proofing
+### Brioche shaping, 2nd proving

 Spill the dough on your work plan and shape it to your fantasy.
 Arrange the shaped brioches so that you can put them in the oven easily later on, eg put